 iWiMS COVID-19 Meetings

-Join a weekly COVID-19 Discussion – timing will change to accomodate different time zones, so please keep an eye on this.
+Join a bi-weekly COVID-19 Discussion – timing will change to accomodate different time zones, so please keep an eye on this.

-The recording from our previous MS COVID-19 meetings can be found here
+The recordings from our previous MS COVID-19 meetings can be found here.

 The #MSCOVID19 Twitter hashtag was created by @drbarrysinger to share clinical experiences of people with MS who have contracted COVID-19.
 Follow this tag to discover how people with MS on varying disease-modifying therapies have responded to this virus.